Oversleeping: How Much Rest is Too Much?

 Try to stick to a sleep schedule.
 Consistency with bedtime and waking times is one of the most important aspects of healthy rest.

 - Identify times that you can stick to daily, including on the weekends.
 Variation of more than an hour can disturb circadian rhythms.
-And, it’s been scientifically proven that trying to catch up on sleep over the weekend doesn’t entirely work.
+And, it’s been scientifically demonstrated that trying to catch up on sleep over the weekend doesn’t entirely work.

 - Allow time for enough sleep.
 Meaning, if you need eight hours to feel good and wake at 7 AM, try to be in bed by 10:30 PM.